sudo-self/Rpi-shairport-sync/FEDORA.md

 ```
 $ sudo rpm -i ~/rpmbuild/RPMS/i686/shairport-sync-2.6-1.fc22.i686.rpm
 ```
 You may have to manually create the directory `/var/shairport-sync` beforehand for the installation to succeed.
-Having edited the configuration file `/etc/shairport-sync.conf` as appropriate (see ("Configuring Shairport Sync")[https://github.com/mikebrady/shairport-sync/blob/master/README.md#configuring-shairport-sync]), enable and start the service with:
+Having edited the configuration file `/etc/shairport-sync.conf` as appropriate (see [Configuring Shairport Sync](https://github.com/mikebrady/shairport-sync/blob/master/README.md#configuring-shairport-sync)), enable and start the service with:
 ```
 # systemctl enable shairport-sync.service
 # systemctl start shairport-sync.service